What do you want?

 A simple selector is the norm.
 You won’t be able to dial in discrete values.
 What you’re get is a series of set temperatures normally in steps of 10 degree centigrade.

-Most but not all the best variable temperature kettles have this keep warm feature.
+Most but not all the best variable temperature kettles have a keep warm feature.

 We think it’s a must have feature as it’s just so practical.
 All kettles should have this.